• Home

 Painting-Furniture-How-to-tutorial

-When painting furniture with doors, I sometimes don’t paint the inside of the doors.
-If it was summer and I took this to my garage to paint, I would have removed the doors and painted both sides.
-Since I had to paint it in my family room, I decided to tape around the lip on the back and just paint around the edges.
+Since I had to paint the piece in my family room, I decided to tape around the lip on the back and just paint around the edges.
 When the painters tape was removed, the insides of the doors, looked nice and neat with the outer edges painted only.

 How-to-spray-paint-furniture-hardware